 The game of golf is never characterized by smooth landscapes.
 If it were, a singular afternoon playing 18 holes would more closely resemble a game of putt-putt than a triumphant win at the Masters.
 It is because of all the twists and turns, the bumps and divots, that golf is a beloved game.
 With rough and uneven terrain, we know that players and equipment can certainly take a beating.
-Golf cars are no exception to that rule, especially when they are running around courses day in and day out, at the mercy of the weather and the drivers.
+Golf carts are no exception to that rule, especially when they are running around courses day in and day out, at the mercy of the weather and the drivers.

 Are they experts in the battery industry?

-Your battery supplier should know optimal working conditions and maintenance for your golf cars to ensure they are at peak performance.
+Your battery supplier should know optimal working conditions and maintenance for your golf carts to ensure they are at peak performance.
 While batteries are built to last, they often fall victim to the brutality of the summer scorch or winter freeze.
 Temperatures over 80 degrees can shorten battery life, while colder temperatures can reduce the battery’s available charge capacity.
-It is important that a golf car battery supplier understands how batteries can become vulnerable during extreme temperatures, in order to prevent failure.
+It is important that a golf cart battery supplier understands how batteries can become vulnerable during extreme temperatures, in order to prevent failure.

 Do you consider your current vendor a business partner?

 A supplier should be more than a vendor; they should be a partner, someone who is invested in the success of you and your business.
 If your vendor offers local service, make sure they also offer you products by a trusted brand.
 This gives them the ability to learn your specific needs and pull from their years of experience to provide solutions that effectively and efficiently improve your business.
-Having that local touch also guarantees you are provided with the best product and service—fresh batteries delivered, top-notch warranties offered, regionally focused tips for maintaining performance.
-Batteries are perishable, and time on the shelf reduces time on the green, so makes sure your supplier is good at product rotation to help you get the most life and performance out of each battery.
+Having that local touch also guarantees you are provided with the best product and service—fresh batteries delivered, top-notch warranties offered regionally focused tips for maintaining performance.
+Batteries are perishable, and time on the shelf reduces time on the green, so make sure your supplier is good at product rotation to help you get the most life and performance out of each battery.

 In addition, they should be looking for ways to keep you from risk.
 Does your vendor have a recycling program?
 Lead-acid batteries need to be disposed of properly to prevent any harm to people and the environment.
 Any battery supplier should make it a point to meet or even exceed federal and state transportation and environmental regulations, in order to protect your community and your business.
-Find a supplier that understands the need to create a cleaner, greener world though the proper disposal of spent batteries.
+Find a supplier that understands the need to create a cleaner, greener world through the proper disposal of spent batteries.

 Above all, a supplier needs to be able to provide you with the highest quality product.
-Without a quality battery, your golf cars could leave your customers stranded and unhappy, and ultimately, lose you money.
+Without a quality battery, your golf carts could leave your customers stranded and unhappy, and ultimately, lose you money.
 Look for a supplier that puts their batteries through a quality standards assessment to ensure the highest performance and reliability of the product.
 They should look to see that the manufacturer is first-rate, that the product holds up consistently in extreme conditions, and that they continue to meet the battery’s published ratings of performance standards.
 And, if for some reason their battery does fail, they should have it backed by an exceptional warranty.